joinpursuit/Pursuit-Core-Web/node/postgres-and-pg-promise/README.md

 });
 ```

+### 4. Set up the users router
-We promise above that we will have a `routes` directory that contains our `users` routes.
+We promised above that we will have a `routes` directory that contains our `users` routes.
 Go ahead and create that file so that you have the following structure:

 ```
----app.js
----routes
-------users.js
+├── app.js
+└── routes/
+    └── users.js
 ```

 First, let's create the routes to view all users and register a particular user: